Workforce Workshop 101

 The workforce workshop focuses on how to address and overcome barriers to help a person on supervision re-enter the workforce.
 A couple examples of these barriers are how to address criminal history on an application and during a job interview, how to start an employment search, job searching techniques, and where to go for employment assistance.
 The workshop is concluded by mock interviews and available employment opportunities.
 Workshop availability is different dependent on each location.

-Please contact the U.S. Probation Officers listed below for further information about the workforce workshop near you:
+Please contact your U.S. Probation Officer for further information about the workforce workshop near you:

 Resources for Job Seekers

 - Career One Stop

 - Career Builder

 - Employment Log

 - Explaining a felony conviction